emlid/navio2-docs/docs/Navio-APM/power-up-navio-plus.md

 ####Powering servo rail

-Power module does not power the servos.
+Power module does not power servos.
 To provide power to the servo rail plug your drone’s BEC into any free channel on the servo rail.
 Use BECs that provide voltage in a range of 4.8-5.3V.
 If you’d like to use high voltage servos, use a power separation board.